 associated with acute inflammatory lung injury and reduced bactericidal activity in naïve macrophages (2007).
 Kari R. Wilson, Jennifer M. Napper, James Denvir, Vincent E. Sollars, and Hongwei D. Yu.
 Microbiology 153(4), pp. 968-979.
 PMID: 17379707.

-List of conference abstracts having undergraduate and graduate students as authors. (the undergraduate and graduate student authors have been indicated in bold in the citations listed below):
+List of conference abstracts having undergraduate and graduate students as authors.
+The undergraduate student authors have been indicated in bold and graduate student authors have been underlined in the publications listed below: